-Having answered the question "can dogs eat bananas", we can move on to other fruits.
 While some fruits and vegetables are highly recommended for humans, they shouldn’t be eaten by your furry friend.
 Here are some fruits which pose risks to dogs and what you should do according to the American Kennel Club.

 1. Apples: Dogs can eat apples.
 In fact, apples are great sources of Vitamin A & C and fiber.
 However, the core should be removed since apple seeds can cause cyanide poisoning in dogs.
 If you must feed apples to your dog, remove the core and feed your pup apple flesh only.

 2. Avocado: Dogs can eat avocado.
 In fact, they love avocado.
 However, they shouldn't eat avocado because of the risks associated with consumption.
 Avocado can cause vomiting and diarrhea in dogs.
 Avocado skin, leaves, and the pit contain persin – a toxin known to cause diarrhea and vomiting in dogs.

 3. Cherries: Dogs shouldn't eat cherries.
 Cherries can cause cyanide poisoning in dogs disrupting cellular oxygen transport.
 Some side effects to look out for include: difficulty breathing, red gums, and dilated pupils.